openenergymonitor/guide/source/applications/home-energy.markdown

  3. Emoncms Feed Setup
  4. Emoncms MyElectric App

-### Required Hardware
+### 1. Required Hardware

 See Home Energy Monitor tab of [Setup > Required Hardware](/setup/)

-The Emoncms setup instructions below are applicable to both the emonPi and the emonTx where CT1 is site consumption.
-If using an emonTx substitute the 'log to feed' instructions to use an input from the emonTx instead of emonPi.
+*The Emoncms setup instructions below are applicable to both the emonPi and the emonTx where CT1 is site consumption.
+If using an emonTx substitute the 'log to feed' instructions to use an input from the emonTx instead of emonPi.*

-### {% linkable_title Sensor Installation %}
+### {% linkable_title 2.
+Sensor Installation %}

+See [Setup > Install](/setup/install) section of the setup guide.

 <p class='note warning'>
 <a href="https://openenergymonitor.org/emon/Current_Transformer_Installation">Please read the CT installation guide before installing.</a>